 The episode title "Dark Wings, Dark Words" is an old saying which is used frequently in the books about messages delivered by ravens, suggesting that such messages are often bad news.
 See more »

-When Catelyn is telling Talisa about the time Jon got the pox as a child, she talks about his "brown, strangers eyes" looking up at her - Jon actually has the grey eyes of the Starks, in fact he is in appearance more like a Stark than Catelyn's children.
-So Jon couldn't have strangers eyes - he has his fathers.
+Catelyn mentions that Jon has "brown, stranger's eyes"; Jon actually has the gray eyes of the Starks, and looks more like a Stark than Catelyn's children.
+So Jon did not have "stranger's eyes" - he has his father's.
 See more »

 Was this review helpful to you?